Azasakhe/Netflix/Login-with-Authentication-key.md

 or
 python3 NFAuthenticationKey.py
 </pre>
 Follow the instructions on screen, after you have created the file, you have to open it with Netflix add-on by choosing the login with "Authentication key".
+Remember to delete the Authentication key file after login.

 **DOWNLOAD**: [NFAuthenticationKey_Linux.zip](https://www.dropbox.com/sh/ls3veptflvneub1/AABz9Tt3EqKUb90PQXNarNxga?dl=0)